 Some horses are susceptible to irritation from midge bites.
 This is particularly common in horses in in Queensland and northern New South Wales.
 For these horses, a fly mask with ears can make a huge difference.

 The Premier Equine Comfort Tech Lycra Horse Fly Mask is also great option as is offers a different fit around the face by virtue of its Lycra construction.
-Additionally, the ears are made from soft mesh that also has a great structure to stand up and away from the ears providing greats protection and air flow.
+Additionally, a lycra fly mask with ears is made from soft mesh that also has a great structure to stand up and away from the ears providing great protection and air flow.

 3. Horse Fly Masks with Nose